 1. Don’t log all contacts as tickets

 After the agent authenticates the caller, the next question needs to identify if there is an open ticket for this particular issue.
 If the end-user can’t recall the number, the agent should be able to search their history for tickets pending resolution or reopen tickets that were initially addressed unsuccessfully.
 Internal service desks may see no financial drawbacks to having IT staff create one ticket per contact, but in an outsourced service desk per-ticket pricing model, following that process versus updating open tickets for unresolved technical issues manifests itself in unnecessary costs.
-In addition, following a 1:1 contact to ticket ratio approach can skew metrics such as First Contact Resolution rates, Average Handle Time, and incident category and configuration item breakdowns.
-Without accurate insight into all service desk activities, tracking internal costs and trending data is more of a guessing game and remediation tactics equally uninformed.
+In addition, following a 1:1 contact-to-ticket ratio approach can skew metrics such as First Contact Resolution rates, Average Handle Time, and incident category and configuration item breakdowns.
+Without accurate insight into all service desk activities, tracking internal costs and trending data is more of a guessing game, and remediation tactics are equally uninformed.

 2. Leverage self-help capabilities

 An effective service desk continually updates knowledge base articles and FAQs that promote self-sufficiency for end users.
 While it is the service desk agent’s primary function to resolve technical issues for end-users as quickly as possible, a high volume of “how-to” contacts or ones that aren’t prompted by an interruption in IT functionality are teachable.
 Empowering end-users to resolve recurring tasks themselves can have long-term, cost-saving benefits.